-As stated above, the UN has designated a series of numbers and letters to indicate which packaging is suitable for which hazardous materials.
+The UN has designated a series of numbers and letters to indicate which packaging is suitable for which hazardous materials.
 With new drums, these markings are permanently stamped or embossed on the bottom of the drum.
 After reconditioning the drum, the reconditioner puts its label on the side of the drum, which cannot exceed the permanent mark on the bottom.
-If a drum is converted from a tight head or closed top drum to an open head drum, they must-have a new, permanent embossment on the side of the drum.
+If a drum is converted from a tight head or closed-top drum to an open-head drum, it must have a new, permanent embossment on the side of the drum.
 These drums are subject to the same annual performance test as new drums.
 The performance test of these converted drums is the drop test, stack test, leak test, and hydrostatic test.
-These tests determine the markings on the drum, which specifies the hazardous materials suitable for this package.
+These tests determine the markings on the drum, which specify the hazardous materials suitable for this package.

 This code indicates the following: